Why do you use “BorreliaEtc” instead of just saying Lyme, or Chronic Lyme?

 So most people by now have heard of “Lyme disease,” a complicated infection if not caught early, caused by bacteria called Borrelia burgdorferi (Bb).
 We mostly see transmission of this bacteria through ticks, though other vectors carry Borrelia as well.

-There is Late-Stage or Tertiary Lyme, what is commonly called Chronic Lyme or Post-Lyme disease Syndrome (the latter more used by uneducated doctors *le sigh*) …most often I see patients dealing with the late-stage because it took too many doctors and too much time to recognize what was going on.
-Months, sometimes years pass by as sick patients become more ill looking for answers.
+Most often I see patients dealing with the chronic form (some now call them long haulers) because it took too many doctors and too much time to recognize what was going on.
+Months, sometimes years pass by as sick patients become dangerously ill looking for answers.

 If a person doesn’t spend years searching from doctor-to-doctor, another scenario that happens often is a person is bitten by an infected tick* but their immune system handles it for a while.
 Years later that very sick patient will be hard-pressed to connect the dots from a tick bite to where they are.